Teleportation Fidelity of Binary Tree Quantum Repeater Networks: Quantum Advantage in Binary Tree Networks

 \section{Quantum Advantage in Binary Tree Networks}

+In this subsection, we explore the idea of quantum advantage in a network which is given by the simple condition $F^{\text{tel}}_{\text{avg}} >2/3$.
+This is because without an entangled state, each path can achieve a maximum teleportation fidelity of 2/3.
+Hence, the average teleportation fidelity will achieve a maximum of 2/3 in the absence of entangled states. \\

-\textbf{Quantum Advantage:} Since the fidelity of teleportation is higher than $\frac{2}{3}$, Werner state as a resource between two parties is helpful for teleportation when $p>\frac{1}{3}$.
-Nevertheless, in a network situation, $p>\frac{1}{3}$ for each link is insufficient to generate an average fidelity more than $\frac{2}{3}$.
-Thus, for each one of these networks, we calculate $F^{\text{tel}}_{\text{avg}}$ at $p=\frac{1}{3}$ as shown in Fig.\ \ref{Quant Ad}(a) ($N=15$) and in Fig.\ \ref{Quant Ad}(b) for $N=127$. $F^{\text{tel}}_{\text{avg}}$ for DABT, DSBT, UABT, and USBT, respectively, is obtained as $0.558, 0.593, 0.537$, and $0.537$ (Fig.\ \ref{Quant Ad}(a)).
+\textbf{Quantum Advantage:} For instance, quantum advantage was explained in reference \cite{mylavarapu2024teleportation} by the condition $F^{\text{tel}}_{\text{avg}}>2/3$.
+We know that, Werner states as a resource, shared between two parties is helpful for teleportation when the input parameter $p>1/3$.
+Nevertheless, in a network situation, $p>1/3$ for each link is insufficient to generate an average fidelity more than $2/3$.
+Thus, for each one of these networks, we calculate $F^{\text{tel}}_{\text{avg}}$ at $p=1/3$ as shown in Fig.\ \ref{Quant Ad}(a) ($N=15$) and in Fig.\ \ref{Quant Ad}(b) for $N=127$.
+In case of $N=15$, $F^{\text{tel}}_{\text{avg}}$ for DABT, DSBT, UABT, and USBT, respectively, is obtained as $0.558, 0.593, 0.537$, and $0.537$ (Fig.\ \ref{Quant Ad}(a)).
 They are indicated in the diagram by double square markers (see the dashed vertical line).
 In a large network (Fig.\ \ref{Quant Ad}(b), $N=127$) the values of $F^{\text{tel}}_{\text{avg}}$ for the same series of networks are shown in the diagram as double square markers (along dashed vertical line) and are 0.508, 0.549, 0.505, and 0.505, respectively.